westhee/LIFSResearchBlog/_posts/2019-09-17-Cyber-Space-and-Threat-to-National-Security-Zimbabwe.md

 In conclusion, Zimbabwe’s government should improve on distributed security strategy by involving scattered security networks to consolidate more on transparency and accountability.
 More-so there should be a general global consensus that accesses to the cyberspace should now have some form of passport or license which I know the private and public sector might qualm over but for the defence and intelligence community it’s a notion to interrogate taking a lesson from the 9\11 attacks which represented a failure in Internet surveillance.

-> LIFS study question: The author is arguing for licensing to access the Internet, and it's resources.
+#### LIFS study question
-> What do you think?
+The author is arguing for licensing to access the Internet, and it's resources.
+What do you think?
 Consider the following questions:
-> How would licensing work?
+* How would licensing work?
-> What would the requirements for licensing be?
+* What would the requirements for licensing be?
-> Who would be in charge of licensing?
+* Who would be in charge of licensing?
-> Are there any downsides to licensing?
+* Are there any downsides to licensing?

 ### REFERENCES
 * qz.com/africa/768868